philwhisenhunt/dustinfirebaugh.com/content/blog/Text_Editors/index.md

 #### What's so great about vim?

 `vim` is very feature rich!
-If your looking for a powerful tool and are willing to learn a few keyboard shortcuts, `vim` has a lot to offer you.
+If you're looking for a powerful tool and are willing to learn a few keyboard shortcuts, `vim` has a lot to offer you.

 Some claim that it has a steep learning curve.